 All candidates must apply online.
 The website allows you to prepare and submit an application to MIT Department of Supply Chain Management and the academic programs of the MIT Global SCALE Network in Cambridge, MA USA, Zaragoza, Spain, and Shah Alam, Malaysia.

-- Performance in the five online courses (SC0x, 1x, 2x, 3x, 4x) and the comprehensive final exam
+- Performance in the 5 online courses (SC0x, 1x, 2x, 3x, 4x) and the comprehensive final exam

 - Undergraduate transcript to confirm bachelor’s degree

-- IELTS/TOEFL from non-English-speaking nations (TOEFL: Minimum score required: 100, IELTS: Minimum score required: 7)
+- Official IELTS, TOEFL or other similar English test (if not a native speaker.
+TOEFL: Minimum score required: 100, IELTS: Minimum score required: 7)

 - Two letters of recommendation

-- Research Project — ZLOGb applicants must provide a two-page description of their proposed Research Project.
+- Research Proposal — ZLOGb applicants must provide a two-page description of their proposed Research Project.

 We recommend checking out these step-by-step instructions on the MIT Scale website when completing the online application.